A path that runs throughout the pays du Roquefort

 Saint-Caprasy Estate

-Saint-Caprazy is mentioned as a parish and community in a document dating back to 1026 AD and is an important historic landmark in Saint-Félix.
-Around 1150, Gaubert de Saint-Caprazy became the first commander of Saint-Félix of the Order of the Knights of Saint John of Saint-Félix, who retained ownership of the property and suzerainty for over 6 centuries.
+Recorded as early as 1026, Saint-Caprazy is an important historic site in Saint-Félix-de-Sorgues.
+Around 1150, Gaubert de Saint-Caprazy became the first commander of the Knights Hospitaller of Saint John in Saint-Félix, who maintained their authority there for more than six centuries.

 Description